Salvaging Federated Learning by Local Adaptation: Background

 \section{Background}

-\paragraphbe{Federated learning.} Federated learning is a distributed learning paradigm for training a model on multiple participants' data~\cite{fedlearn_1}.
-It consists of \emph{local training} and \emph{aggregation}.
-The global server starts by creating the initial model $G^0$.
+\textbf{\em Federated learning} is a distributed learning paradigm for training a model on multiple participants' data~\cite{fedlearn_1}.
+The global server creates the initial model $G^0$.
 In each round $t=1..T$, the server selects a subset of $m$ participants from some pool $Q$ of size $n$ and sends them the current model $G^{t-1}$.
-Each selected participant $i \in m$ updates the model on his local data $\mathcal{D}_i$ using Algorithm~\ref{alg:normal} and sends the resulting model $P^{t}_i$ to the global server, which averages it with the other updates using the aggregation learning rate $\eta$ to obtain the new global model $G^{t}$:
+Each selected participant $i \in m$ updates the model on his local data $\mathcal{D}_i$ and sends the resulting model $P^{t}_i$ to the global server, which averages it with the other updates using the aggregation learning rate $\eta$ to obtain the new global model $G^{t}$.
+For direct comparison, we use the formula from~\cite{fedlearn_dp}:

 All motivating applications of federated learning, such as predictive keyboards and collaborative analysis of biomedical data, involve participants with non-idd data, and federated learning is specifically designed to accommodate training with millions of participants.
 Recently, a federated language model was trained on $7.5$ billion sentences from 1.5 million North American participants~\cite{hard2018federated}.